 I was especially excited for my sister Mandy to play 2 songs that she had written because I had heard them before and they're really good.
 She's a shy but solid player when she wants to be.

-cumberland river in canoes and fished for monster brown trout.
+The next day we floated the cumberland river in canoes and fished for monster brown trout.
 We caught a few mini-monsters.
 The following day, we rode horses around their neighbor's land, and conversed with some country characters that reminded me of how good of a life rural living can offer.
 When people complain about the economy, or traffic, or gas prices, none of that shit matters when you're staring at a field of glowing autumn trees from horseback.
 Thoreau could probably explain the euphoria...

 Playing at Al's bar in Lexington was a trip, and the CD Release party at the Dragon in Frankfort found my voice to be just about gone.
 To say that Al's is eclectic is a broad understatement--white, middle class families, older black folk in Nike gear, midgets, prostitutes, pimps, and beggers...need I go on?
 Nate's buddy Craig joined in on percussion, adding a new element to our sound and creating a cool groove to fuel the fire.
 Al's was smack in the middle of the ghetto, with a bluegrass focus and plenty of good vibes.
 Go there.
 We decided to go back for Nate's 31st just days later.